-A: No, only slightly more than half (53%) are.
+A: No, only slightly less than half (44%) are.
 The victim may be an active duty Service member or the intimate partner or civilian spouse of an active duty Service member.

 Q: How does the FAP data compare to data of domestic violence from studies of civilians?